Once you have decided you are going to Walt Disney World on vacation your next big step is figuring out all the logistics.

 For our family, this is one of the biggest reasons why we choose to stay at a Walt Disney World Resort.
 This brings us to our next point..

 Being close is an especially important consideration if you have very young children who you may want to allow to nap in the hotel.
 (Check out our post on the best resort for toddlers here!)

 If you have teens or young adults in your family, staying on site gives them the freedom to head back to the parks later in the evening when others might want to stay in the hotel or swim at the pool.

 Everyone being on the Walt Disney World premises gives much more freedom and peace of mind to parents and other family members if the group decides to separate for a while.

 Photo Credit Alexis Larcy

 10. Purchases can will be sent to your room

 After you get that fun souvenir, you don’t have to take it to Splash Mountain…it will go to your room!
 It does take a day for the item to show up, but your purchases magically appear in your room!
 We have used this every time we are at Disney World and it is a very nice perk!

-We hope this helps you figure out if you should stay onsite at Disney World or offsite!
-Now that you know where you’re staying, let’s talk about when to go by checking out our Disney Crowd Calendar!
+We hope this helps you figure out if you should stay on-site at Disney World or offsite!
+If you need a bit more help deciding where to stay, check out this post on the where to stay!